gobstones/gobstones-guidelines/sections/gobstonesweb2-architecture.md

 The complete list of repositories to be used on **GobstonesWeb2** (either planned or under development).
 * [`gobstones-admin-dashboard`](https://github.com/gobstones/gobstones/gobstones-admin-dashboard), a dashboard for the Gobstones server,
-* [`gobstones-assertions`](https://github.com/gobstones/gobstones/gobstones-assertions), a static and semantic code analyzer for Gobstones langauge,
+* [`gobstones-assertions`](https://github.com/gobstones/gobstones/gobstones-assertions), a static and semantic code analyzer for Gobstones language,
 * [`gobstones-blocks`](https://github.com/gobstones/gobstones-blocks), a framework agnostic Gobstones Blockly component,
 * [`gobstones-blocks-react`](https://github.com/gobstones/gobstones/gobstones-blocks-react), the REACT layer over gobstones-blocks,
 * [`gobstones-board`](https://github.com/gobstones/gobstones/gobstones-board), a representation for Gobstones boards,
 * [`gobstones-board-react`](https://github.com/gobstones/gobstones/gobstones-board-react), the REACT layer over the gobstones-board,
 * [`gobstones-code-editor`](https://github.com/gobstones/gobstones/gobstones-code-editor), a code editor to use with Gobstones,
 * [`gobstones-core`](https://github.com/gobstones/gobstones-core), a set of utility tools used through all GobstonesWeb2 repositories,
-* [`gobstones-ide`](https://github.com/gobstones/gobstones-ide), the IDE component, with the actual enviornment,
+* [`gobstones-ide`](https://github.com/gobstones/gobstones-ide), the IDE component, with the actual environment,
 * [`gobstones-gbb-parser`](https://github.com/gobstones/gobstones-gbb-parser), a parser/printer for GBB (Gobstones Board) file format,
 * [`gobstones-guidelines`](https://github.com/gobstones/gobstones/gobstones-guidelines), fundamental documentation to contribute to GobstonesWeb2,
 * [`gobstones-lang`](https://github.com/gobstones/gobstones/gobstones-lang), a compiler for Gobstones language,